HOME: Full-Circle Climate Communication Workshop

 Workshop Dates: Jan 13-17, 2025 (minimum 3-day commitment required for participants)

 Sponsors: The Institute for Harnessing Data and Model Revolution in the Polar Regions (iHARP) and the Imaging Research Center (IRC) at UMBC.
+It is co-sponsored by the Center for Social Science Scholarship (CS3) at UMBC.
 Funded by the National Science Foundation (NSF).

 Workshop Goals